LEARNAcademy/syllabus/ruby/intro.md

 ### Variables

-In Ruby variables do not require a declaration such as var or let.
-In Ruby variables are created with a single equal sign.
+In Ruby, variables do not require a declaration such as var or let.
+In Ruby, variables are created with a single equal sign.
 The casing convention in Ruby is snake_case.

 ```RUBY
 > my_num               # => ERROR